kaitech-corp/xplorchain/CODE_OF_CONDUCT.md

-# Travel-Chain Code of Conduct
+# Xplorchain Code of Conduct

 ## Our Pledge